Deportation is the legal process of removing a non-citizen from the United States.

 have a lawyer and do not know whether you have any defense to removal,

-it is imperative to attend this initial meeting.
+it is imperative to attend this criminal meeting.

 If you fail to attend this or any hearing, you will receive an automatic